common-workflow-library/legacy/README.md

 ## SPARQL

 For your convinience [Apache Jena Fuseki](https://jena.apache.org/documentation/fuseki2/) SPARQL server is provided.
 It automaticaly downloads new CWL tool descriptions converts them into XML/RDF format and makes available at https://sparql-test.commonwl.org.
 Each CWL tool becomes a graph that can be queried.
-Provided sample query all the graphs where foaf:name **"Dobin"** is present.
+Provided sample queries all the graphs where foaf:name **"Dobin"** is present.
 ```SPARQL
 PREFIX foaf: <http://xmlns.com/foaf/0.1/>
 PREFIX doap: <http://usefulinc.com/ns/doap#>